 Ruth organised a successful conference at the University of Huddersfield on Enhancing Employability through Placements in Higher Education.
 The event was oversubscribed and the day involved guest speakers from the UK, Canada and Australia as well as 20 papers sharing examples of projects and good practice of placement provision in the UK.
 Due to the high level of interest in placements in Higher Education Ruth was invited as guest editor on a special edition of the journal Higher Education, Skills and Work-based Learning.
 Ruth regularly reviews for this journal as well as The Journal of Work-Applied Management.

 Through her work on employability with students Ruth was invited to join the development committee of a local charity.

 Research Degree Supervision

 Ruth has supervised dissertations at both undergraduate and masters level and has been involved in student research related to gender, employee engagement and behaviour in the workplace.

 Through leading the second year Management Skills and Personal Development for Employability module Ruth has co-worked with students on a number of live projects benefiting the third sector.Projects have included running events to fundraise for both local and national charities, running awareness campaigns and providing business advice for small local enterprises.

-Ruth is course leader and also admissions tutor for the undergraduate management degrees in the Department of Leadership and Management.
+Ruth is course leader and also admissions tutor for the undergraduate management degrees in the Department of People, Management and Organisations.
 This includes the following courses: